Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Entangling Process

-We now consider photon loss during the scattering interaction at either emitter, which negatively impacts the entanglement process (we still assume near-perfect photon detection efficiency).
-The $\beta$-factor is defined as the coupling to the non-guided modes (i.e., modes resulting in loss to the environment) as a fraction of the total field coupling, $\beta={\Gamma}/{(\Gamma+\gamma)}$.
-Once we introduce photon loss to our system, describing the scattering process becomes more involved as the photon in the guided mode will not only obtain a phase shift, but will also undergo a change in the probability amplitude (since $\gamma$ is no longer zero).
-The transmission coefficient of the photon that is lost to the environment is given by \cite{Rephaeli.2013}
+We now consider photon loss during the scattering interaction at either emitter, which negatively impacts the entanglement process, as well as detector inefficiencies.
+The $\beta$-factor is defined as the coupling to the guided modes as a fraction of the total field coupling, $\beta={\Gamma}/{(\Gamma+\gamma)}$.
+We account for detector inefficiencies by considering a beam splitter with a transmission coefficient $\eta$ right before each photon detector.

+Once we introduce scattering loss to our system, describing the scattering process becomes more involved as the photon in the guided mode will not only obtain a phase shift, but will also undergo a change in the probability amplitude (since $\gamma$ is no longer zero).
+We include detailed description of the emitter density matrix in App. \ref{B}.

 One way to overcome the consequences of scattering losses is to consider photon number resolving detectors and discard samples where photon loss has occured.
 However, given that such detectors types are still in the experimental stage, we consider non-number resolving detectors in our calculations.
 The methodology for generating the trajectories is the same as for $\beta=1$, but we will find that the qubits are in a mixed state post-photon detection.
 For emitter matches that reach perfect entanglement rapidly in the lossless case, it is possible to obtain over 99\% concurrence within a few iterations for $\beta\sim 0.9$.